BabylonJS/OldDocumentationSite/content/How_To/camera/WebVR_Camera.md

 The Windows Mixed Reality controller supports:

-1. touchpad - pressed, touch and axis values.
-Mapped to `onTouchpadButtonStateChangedObservable`
+1. Thumb stick axis - axis values.
+Mapped to `onPadValuesChangedObservable`.
+2. Thumb stick press - pressed.
+Mapped to `onPadStateChangedObservable`.
+3. Touchpad axis - axis values.
+Mapped to `onTouchpadValuesChangedObservable` and `onTrackpadValuesChangedObservable` (aliases).
+4. Touchpad press - pressed and touch.
+Mapped to `onTouchpadButtonStateChangedObservable` and `onTrackpadChangedObservable` (aliases).
-2. trigger - pressed and value.
+5. Trigger - pressed and value.
 Mapped to `onTriggerStateChangedObservable`
-3. grip button - pressed.
+6. Grip button - pressed.
 Mapped to `onMainButtonStateChangedObservable` and `onGripButtonStateChangedObservable` (aliases)
-4. menu button - pressed.
+7. Menu button - pressed.
 Mapped to `onSecondaryButtonStateChangedObservable` and `onMenuButtonStateChangedObservable` (aliases).
-5. Thumb stick - press, value = pressed (0,1).
-Mapped to `onPadStateChangedObservable`.

 **Vive Controller mapping**